CBroemse/SimilaritYWriter20/README.md

  open folder ../src/wxms  ; compile lala2.wxm  -> plot

- visiualize a syntactic topology of the string:
+ visiualize a syntactic 'Char'-type based topology of the string:
   1.The world is everything that is the case.∗

     b)